InsertUsernameH3re/PDFy/README.md

 # PDFy
-Free .pdf file editor :)
+Free .pdf file editor writen in python :)

+Latest .exe file can be found in latest release